Working at Charlton Park Academy

 HLTA/Specialist Staff for Highly Specialist Provision

-Due to popular demand our student numbers are increasing from September 2017 onwards, so we are seeking positive, hardworking, diligent and trustworthy people that will help us make a difference for the life outcomes of young people, all of whom have complex and severe learning conditions and disabilities.
+We are seeking positive, hardworking, diligent and trustworthy people that will help us make a difference for the life outcomes of young people, all of whom have complex and severe learning conditions and disabilities.
 They need someone Special too – does this describe you?